Christianity in Georgia (country): Proposals to declare as state religion in the Republic of Georgia

-In his inaugural speech in 1991, President Zviad Gamsakhurdia spoke about strengthening the role of religion and proposed an initiative to declare Orthodox Christianity the state religion.
+In his inaugural speech in 1991, President Zviad Gamsakhurdia emphasized strengthening the role of religion and proposed declaring Orthodox Christianity the state religion.

-During the 2024 Georgian parliamentary election campaign, Bidzina Ivanishvili, the honorary chairman of the ruling Georgian Dream party, unveiled the party's proposal to make the Orthodox Christianity a state religion in Georgia.
-The ruling party presented this initiative as part of their commitment to uphold "national values and traditions," in line with their campaign promises to ban "LGBT propaganda" and reinforce the role of the Church.
-Ivanishvili said that Christianity, along with the homeland and language, was "one of the key foundations of our [Georgian] identity".
-During the Conservative Political Action Conference in Hungary, Prime Minister Irakli Kobakhidze noted that Georgia adopted the Christianity as its state religion back in the 4th century, and emphasized that the Christianity has importantly shaped the Georgian national identity, using the slogan of the 19th century Georgian nationalist writer, Ilia Chavchavadze — "Language, Homeland, Faith".
+During the 2024 Georgian parliamentary election campaign, Bidzina Ivanishvili, honorary chairman of Georgian Dream, proposed recognizing Orthodox Christianity as Georgia’s state religion, presenting it as part of protecting "national values and traditions" and promising to ban "LGBT propaganda".
+Ivanishvili stated that Christianity, together with homeland and language, is "one of the key foundations of our [Georgian] identity".
+Prime Minister Irakli Kobakhidze echoed this view at the Conservative Political Action Conference in Hungary, referencing Georgia’s adoption of Christianity in the 4th century and citing Ilia Chavchavadze’s slogan "Language, Homeland, Faith".

 In contrast, the Georgian Orthodox Church has expressed skepticism, fearing that such a change could compromise its independence and increase government control.
-High-ranking clergy members, including Metropolitan Shio Mujiri and Metropolitan Nikoloz Pachuashvili, have raised concerns about the potential implications of this proposal, arguing that it could alter the traditionally independent yet cooperative relationship between the state and the Church established by the 2002 Concordat.
-The Georgian Orthodox Church spokesman Andria Jaghmaidze praised the proposal for "upholding the national values and traditions" and reflecting the government's desire to "strengthen the Church's role and status further", but also described it as "spontaneous" and suggested that the idea required the further deliberation.
-After the Georgian Orthodox Church (GOC) turned down the ruling party's proposal on declaring the GOC as the state religion in Georgia, on 31 August, during the campaign rally speech in Ozurgeti, Bidzina Ivanishvili once again addressed the issue.
-He confirmed the ongoing discussions between the Georgian Orthodox Church and the ruling party on the constitutional status of the Georgian Orthodox Church.
-He said that the proposed amendment by the ruling party would clarify the Orthodox Christianity as the "pillar of the Georgian statehood" and emphasize its role in the country's history and present.
+High-ranking clergy members, including Metropolitan Shio Mujiri and Metropolitan Nikoloz Pachuashvili, have raised concerns about the potential implications of this proposal, arguing that it could alter the traditionally independent yet cooperative relationship between the state and the Church, established by the 2002 Concordat.

+After the Georgian Orthodox Church rejected the ruling party’s proposal to declare it the state religion, Bidzina Ivanishvili stated on 31 August, during a campaign rally in Ozurgeti, that discussions continued on the constitutional status of the Georgian Orthodox Church.
+He said a proposed constitutional amendment would define Orthodox Christianity as a "pillar of Georgian statehood" and emphasize its role in Georgia’s history and present.